kaby76/Trash/readme.md

 [text-oriented diagram](https://github.com/kaby76/Domemtech.Trash/blob/main/_test/convert/ada.g4.tree)
 using [trtree](https://github.com/kaby76/Domemtech.Trash/tree/main/trtree),
 then opens [vim](https://www.vim.org/) on the diagram.
-If you are not familiar with `Vim`, then you can save the output from `trtree` to a file and open that. trtree is only one of several ways to view parse tree data.
+If you are not familiar with `Vim`, then you can use [less](http://www.greenwoodsoftware.com/less/), or save the output from `trtree` to a file and open that with any other editor you would like.

+`trtree` is only one of several ways to view parse tree data.
 Other programs for different output are [trjson](https://github.com/kaby76/Domemtech.Trash/tree/main/trjson) for [JSON output](https://github.com/kaby76/Domemtech.Trash/blob/main/_test/convert/ada.g4.json), [trxml](https://github.com/kaby76/Domemtech.Trash/tree/main/trxml) for [XML output](https://github.com/kaby76/Domemtech.Trash/blob/main/_test/convert/ada.g4.xml),